Kometa-Team/Community-Configs/0x5f3/MOVIES.md

   - Top Rated in Epics
   - Top Rated in Espionage
   - Top Rated in Experimental
+  - Top Rated in Exploitation
   - Top Rated in Fairytale
   - Top Rated in Found Footage
   - Top Rated in Fugitives
+  - Top Rated in Futuristic
   - Top Rated in Gangster
   - Top Rated in Ghosts
   - Top Rated in Gothic
+  - Top Rated in Grindhouse
   - Top Rated in Heartbreak
   - Top Rated in Heists
   - Top Rated in Historical Event